We're Still Vibrant Despite Our Battles

 Amen to that - puts it all in perspective, doesn't it?

-Getting Support in the Ostomy Community with LeeAnne Hayden | Hollister
+How to Manage Ostomy Leaks with LeeAnne Hayden | Hollister

 sherrybear

-It is very sad to see someone missing parts, God loves all of them, and also all of us with our body parts except for inside of us, but no one can see.
-So we are lucky, I guess, in some ways.
+It is very sad to see someone missing parts.
+God loves all of them, and also all of us with our body parts, except for inside of us, but no one can see.
+So, we are lucky, I guess, in some ways.

 Past Member

 I have a question.
 I am new to this site and hope to find an answer.
-I have a colostomy on the left of my belly button for 5 years.
+I have had a colostomy on the left of my belly button for ...
+5 years.
 I was standing in line at a store and felt the need to flatulate, but not from the stoma - from the anus.
 Having the colostomy, I know this is very rare.
 It was an uncomfortable sensation with slight pain.
 Without having a moment to wonder what was going on, my drawers were completely wet and messed.
 What happened to me?
 There was no stool though.
 It was like wet diarrhea - like I peed myself but through my anus.
 Please advise as to why this happened?

 santabelle